 From there I drove straight to the local pharmacy, the sort of place that knew me by name these days.
 I sat there waiting for my order to be ready, smiling slightly at my success.

 When I arrived home I settled down, trying to mellow out with some TV to get the old brain to slow down.
-Usually my night time protocol involves this.
-Spontaneously I decide to go to bed early and while preparing for bed, decide to try and sleep first before taking the new medication.
+Usually, my night time protocol involves this.
+Spontaneously I decided to go to bed early and while preparing for bed, decide to try and sleep first before taking the new medication.
 Maybe just the fact that I have them there, available, will help me sleep.
-I flip on the radio to play softly in the background, because any muffled noise at night grabs my attention and sometimes I imagine burglars or rats in the wall to explain them.
+I flip on the radio to play softly in the background because any muffled noise at night grabs my attention and sometimes I imagine burglars or rats in the wall to explain them.
 After settling in under my enormous duvet, I closed my eyes and just willed sleep.
 However, even with sustained effort, sleep cannot be willed.
-So for awhile I daydreamed about the new hot pharmacist, plotted various schemes to take over the world and then briefly thought on the beginning of the universe to perhaps confuse my brain.
-I glanced at the clock, and discovered it is consistently going forward as time tends to do.
+So for a while I daydreamed about the new hot pharmacist, plotted various schemes to take over the world and then briefly thought on the beginning of the universe to perhaps confuse my brain.
+I glanced at the clock and discovered it is consistently going forward as time tends to do.

 I caught my reflection in the mirror and grimaced.
 It came to no surprise I am currently, entirely, too single.
 My wavy hair had formed a sort of knot on the side of my head from all the tossing and turning, and not the sort of messy that looks sexy and disheveled either.
 The fact I am cursed with pale blond hair, with naturally pale skin that rarely sees sunlight, makes me look so pale I might be ill.
 While migraines are a disease, it is the sort you can sometimes hide and pretend to be healthy, but tended to make me look like I had the flu or was slightly constipated.
 My eyes seem to be sinking into my skull, an impression made by the black smudges under them and there seems to be more red than white or blue.
 Just lovely.
 Shuffling back to bed I crawled under the sheets once more.